The Pope arrives in Beirut and calls on the Lebanese authorities to be «builders of peace»

 Blessed are those who work for peace!

-It is a great joy to meet with you and visit this land where “peace” is much more than a word.
-Here peace is a desire and a vocation, it is a gift and a work in constant construction.
-You are invested with authority in this country, each in his or her sphere and with specific functions.
-In the light of this authority, I wish to address to you the words of Jesus, chosen as the fundamental inspiration for my journey: «Blessed are those who work for peace» (Mt 5,9).
+It is a great joy to meet you and visit this land where “peace” is much more than a word.
+Here, peace is a desire and a vocation, a gift and a work in constant construction.
+You are invested with authority in this country, each in your own sphere and with specific functions.
+In the light of this authority, I wish to address to you the words of Jesus, chosen as the fundamental inspiration for my journey: “Blessed are those who work for peace” (Mt 5:9).
 Certainly, there are millions of Lebanese, here and around the world, who serve peace silently, day after day.
 To you, however, who have important institutional tasks within this people, a special beatitude awaits if you can say that you have placed the goal of peace above all else.
 I wish, in this meeting, to reflect a little with you on what it means to be artisans of peace in very complex, conflictive, and uncertain circumstances.

 Lebanon can be proud of a dynamic civil society, well-formed, rich in young people capable of expressing the dreams and hopes of an entire country.
-For this reason, I encourage you never to separate yourselves from your people and to place yourselves at the service of your people—so rich in its variety—with commitment and dedication.
+For this reason, I encourage you never to separate from your people and to place yourselves at the service of your people—so rich in its variety—with commitment and dedication.
 May you be able to speak a single language: the language of hope that brings everyone together in a constant new beginning.
 The desire to live and grow together, as a people, makes each group the voice of a polyphony.
-May the deep bond of affection that unites your country to so many Lebanese scattered around the world also help you.
-They love their origins, pray for the people of which they feel a part, and support it with the multiple experiences and skills that make them so appreciated everywhere.
+May they also be helped by the deep bond of affection that unites your country to so many Lebanese scattered around the world.
+They love their origins, pray for the people of which they feel a part, and support it with the multiple experiences and competencies that make them so appreciated everywhere.

 At the same time, there is no lasting reconciliation without a common goal, without an openness to a future in which good prevails over the evil suffered or inflicted in the past or present.
-Therefore, a culture of reconciliation is not only born from below, from the willingness and courage of some, but needs authorities and institutions that recognize the common good above partial goods.
-The common good is more than the sum of many interests: it brings each one's goals as close as possible and moves them in a direction in which all will have more than if they advanced separately.
+Therefore, a culture of reconciliation is not only born from below, from the availability and courage of some, but needs authorities and institutions that recognize the common good above partial goods.
+The common good is more than the sum of many interests: it brings each one’s objectives as close as possible and moves them in a direction in which all will have more than if they advanced separately.
 Peace is, in fact, much more than a precarious balance between those who live separately under the same roof.
 Peace is knowing how to live together, in communion, as reconciled persons.
 A reconciliation that, besides making us live together, will teach us to work together, shoulder to shoulder, for a shared future.
 It is then that peace becomes that abundance that surprises us when our horizon expands beyond any fence and barrier.
-Sometimes it is thought that, before taking any step, everything must be clarified, everything resolved, but it is mutual dialogue, even in misunderstandings, the path that leads to reconciliation.
+Sometimes it is thought that, before taking any step, it is necessary to clarify everything, resolve everything, but it is mutual dialogue, even in misunderstandings, the path that leads to reconciliation.
 The greatest truth of all is that we are together inserted into a project that God has prepared for us to be a family.

-The Church, in fact, not only cares about the dignity of those who move to countries other than their own, but desires that no one be forced to leave and that those who wish to do so can return in conditions of security.
-Human mobility, in fact, represents an immense opportunity for encounter and mutual enrichment, but it does not erase the special bond that unites each one to certain places, to which he or she owes his or her identity in a totally peculiar way.
+The Church, in fact, not only cares about the dignity of those who move to countries other than their own, but desires that no one be forced to leave and that those who wish to do so can return in conditions of safety.
+Human mobility, in fact, represents an immense opportunity for encounter and mutual enrichment, but it does not erase the special bond that unites each one to certain places, to which they owe their identity in a totally peculiar way.
 And peace always grows in a concrete vital context, made of geographical, historical, and spiritual bonds.
 It is necessary to encourage those who favor them and are nourished by them, without yielding to localism and nationalism.
-In the encyclical Fratelli tutti, Pope Francis indicated this path: «We must look at the global, which rescues us from domestic pettiness.
-When the house is no longer a home, but an enclosure, a dungeon, the global rescues us because it is like the final cause that draws us toward fullness.
-At the same time, we must assume the local with cordiality, because it has something that the global does not possess: to be leaven, to enrich, to set in motion mechanisms of subsidiarity.
-Therefore, universal fraternity and social friendship within each society are two inseparable and coessential poles» (n.
+In the encyclical Fratelli tutti, Pope Francis indicated this path: “We need to look at the global, which rescues us from domestic pettiness.
+When the house is no longer a home but a prison, the global rescues us because it is like the final cause that draws us toward fullness.
+At the same time, we need to assume the local with cordiality, because it has something that the global does not possess: to be leaven, to enrich, to set in motion mechanisms of subsidiarity.
+Therefore, universal fraternity and social friendship within each society are two inseparable and coessential poles” (n.
 142).

-This is a challenge not only for Lebanon, but for the entire Levant: what to do so that especially young people do not feel compelled to abandon their land and emigrate?
+This is a challenge not only for Lebanon but for the entire Levant: what to do so that especially young people do not feel compelled to abandon their land and emigrate?
 How to motivate them not to seek peace elsewhere, but to find guarantees and become protagonists of it in their native land?
-In this sense, Christians and Muslims, together with all the religious and civil sectors of Lebanese society, are called to make their own contribution and to take on the commitment to sensitize the international community about this.
+In this sense, Christians and Muslims, together with all religious and civil sectors of Lebanese society, are called to make their own contribution and to assume the commitment to sensitize the international community on this matter.

-In this context, I would like to emphasize the indispensable role of women in the arduous and patient commitment to safeguarding and building peace.
+In this context, I would like to underline the indispensable role of women in the arduous and patient commitment to safeguarding and building peace.
 Let us not forget that women have a specific capacity to work for peace, because they know how to safeguard and develop deep bonds with life, with people, and with places.
-Their participation in social and political life, as well as in that of their own religious communities, along with the strength that comes from young people, represents a factor of true renewal throughout the world.
+Their participation in social and political life, as well as in that of their own religious communities, along with the strength that comes from young people, represents worldwide a factor of true renewal.
 Blessed, then, are the women who work for peace and blessed are the young people who remain or return, so that Lebanon may continue to be a land full of life.

 I conclude by drawing inspiration from another precious characteristic of your millennial tradition.
 You are a people that loves music, which, on feast days, becomes dance, a language of joy and communion.
-This trait of your culture helps us understand that peace is not only the result of human commitment, as necessary as it is: peace is a gift that comes from God and that, above all, dwells in our heart.
+This trait of your culture helps us understand that peace is not only the result of human commitment, however necessary it may be: peace is a gift that comes from God and that, above all, dwells in our heart.
 It is like an interior movement that spills outward, allowing us to be guided by a melody greater than ourselves, that of divine love.
-Whoever dances advances lightly, without treading the earth, harmonizing his or her steps with those of others.
+Whoever dances advances lightly, without treading the earth, harmonizing their steps with those of others.
 Thus is peace: a path moved by the Spirit, which disposes the heart to listen and makes it more attentive and respectful toward the other.
-May this desire for peace that comes from God grow among you, which today can already transform the way of looking at others and inhabiting together this land, a land that He loves deeply and continues to bless.
+May this desire for peace grow among you, which is born from God and which today can already transform the way of looking at others and inhabiting together this land, a land that He loves deeply and continues to bless.

 Mr. President, distinguished authorities, I thank you again for the hospitality you are offering me.
 Be assured of my prayer and that of the entire Church for your delicate service to the common good.